amandri/amandri.github.io/index.md

 ## About me

-I am a PhD candidate in Economics at the [University of Warwick](https://warwick.ac.uk/fac/soc/economics/), originally from [Bassano del Grappa, Italy](https://en.wikipedia.org/wiki/Bassano_del_Grappa).
+I am a PhD candidate in Economics at the [University of Warwick](https://warwick.ac.uk/fac/soc/economics/).
 Warwick Website: [here](https://warwick.ac.uk/fac/soc/economics/staff/aandriollo/).

 My research lies at the intersection of econometrics, time series and financial econometrics, with a particular focus on asset returns and macroeconomic data.

-My main supervisor is [Eric Renault](https://warwick.ac.uk/fac/soc/economics/staff/emrrenault/#).
-My second main supervisor is [Cesare Robotti](https://www.cesarerobotti.com).
+My primary supervisor is [Eric Renault](https://warwick.ac.uk/fac/soc/economics/staff/emrrenault/#).
+My second supervisor is [Cesare Robotti](https://www.cesarerobotti.com).

  **I am currently on the 2024-2025 Job Market.**